xonixx/xonixx.github.io/awk_tech_notes.md

 ## Lack of GC
 AWK was designed to not require a GC (garbage collector) for its implementation.
 By the way, just like sh/bash.
-I learned this remarkable fact from the [oilshell blog](https://www.oilshell.org/blog/tags.html?tag=awk#awk).
+I learned this remarkable fact from the [oilshell blog](https://www.oilshell.org/blog/tags.html?tag=awk#awk), rather interesting technical blog, where author describes his progress in creating the "better bash".

-The most substantial consequence is that it's forbidden to return an array from a function, only a scalar value is allowed.
+The most substantial consequence is that it's forbidden to return an array from a function, you can return only a scalar value.

 ```awk
 function f() {